cortexapps/cli/README.rst

 .. code:: bash

- cortex backup import -d <directory created by export>
+ cortex -t myTenant backup import -d <directory created by export>

 **NOTE:** some content will not be exported, including integration configurations and resources that